jmorascalyr/logstash-scalyr-filebeat/README.md

 # Scalyr Logstash Plugin

 This is extended version from [ELK on Docker](https://github.com/deviantony/docker-elk) with Filebeat and Scalyr plugins.
-Filebeat takes in charge of streaming log file from nginx to Filebeat to Logstash then sends the body to scalyr.
+Filebeat will log nginx access logs.
+Send them through Filebeat to Logstash which sends the body to scalyr.

 This is to be used as a template to templatize the use of the scalyr logstash plugin.